nnikolaev12/wp-theme-framework/README.md

 ) );
 ```

 Echo an the HTML markup for an image located in the /assets/images/ directory.
-Specify the required params: path or filename as src without the file extension and the format (png, jpg).
+Specify the required params: path or filename as name without the file extension.
 Optionally specify alternative text, width, height, and class for the image.
-The image is rendered as webp with the source as a fallback.
+The image is rendered as webp.
+Images created with `gulp images` are automatically added in the /assets/images/ directory as webp.

-`\NyxitSoft\Helper::icon( string $filename );`
+`\NyxitSoft\Helper::icon( string $filename, bool $is_img = false );`

-Echo an HTML markup for an SVG icon located in the /assets/icons/ directory.
+Echo an HTML markup for an inline SVG icon located in the /assets/icons/ directory.
 Specify the required param: filename without the extension.
+Optionally specify if the svg should be rendered with an img tag (default is the inline svg).

 `\NyxitSoft\Helper::component( string $filename, array $args = [] );`